LukasGiesler/InventoryProject/README.md

 9. Restart Unreal Engine
 10. Add the inventory component to any Character

-For more details on how to use the features of this plugin, please check out the following (blog post)[http://lukasgiesler.com/unreal-engine-inventory-plugin/].
+For more details on how to use the features of this plugin, please check out the following [blog post](http://lukasgiesler.com/unreal-engine-inventory-plugin/).

 ## Credits
 Code by Lukas Giesler